buyuk-dev/beng-thesis/notes.md

 We use the power of those brain waves (Beta, Delta, and others) to provide neurofeedback or create simple BCI (Brain-Computer Interfaces).

+Scalp and skull diffuse the electrical signal from the brain, so measurements performed outside contain very little spatial information about the signal's source.
+Additionally, each extracranial measurement could be caused by many different configurations of dipoles inside the brain.

+EEG electrodes locations are standarized in a regular grid covering the surface of the head.
+Each location is designated by a code:
+- letter indicating the location of the head (F-Frontal; C-Central; P-Parietal; T-Temporal; O-Occipital; Fp-Fronto-polar).
+- The suffix has a 'z' if along the midline, odd numbers over the left hemisphere, and even over the right.
+- Numbers start along the midline and get larger for more lateral sites on the head.